-The aldohexose D-glucose has the formula (C * H2O)6, and all but two of its six carbon atoms, C1 and C6, are chiral centers.
-So, D-glucose has 24=16 possible stereoisomers.
-Sugars that differ only by the configuration around one carbon atom are known as epimers of one another.
-For example, D-glucose and D-mannose are epimers of one another.
-The most common aldoses include the six-carbon sugars glucose, mannose, and galactose.
+The aldohexose D-glucose has the formula (C * H2O)6, and all but 2 of its 6 carbon atoms, C1 and C6, are chiral centers.
+Thus, D-glucose has 24=16 possible stereoisomers.
+Sugars that differ only by the configuration around 1 carbon atom are known as epimers of one another.
+For example, D-glucose and D-mannose are epimers of each other.
+The most common aldoses include the 6-carbon sugars glucose, mannose, and galactose.
 The pentose ribose is a common component of the ribonucleotide residues of RNA.
 The triose glyceraldehyde occurs in several metabolic pathways.

-The hydroxyl and either the aldehyde or ketone functions of monosaccharides react intermolecularly to form cyclic hemiacetals and hemiketals, and these cyclic sugars have one of two anomeric carbons.
+The hydroxyl and either the aldehyde or ketone functions of monosaccharides react intermolecularly to form cyclic hemiacetals and hemiketals, and these cyclic sugars have 1 of 2 anomeric carbons.
 The anomeric carbon is the carbon of the carbonyl group that results from the cyclization of the sugar, forming a chiral center.
-For example, the α-anomer of glucose has the OH substituent on the anomeric carbon on the opposite side of the sugar ring from the CH2OH group at the chiral center that designates it in the D or L configuration.
+For example, the α-anomer of glucose has the OH substituent on the anomeric carbon on the opposite side of the sugar ring from the CH2OH group at the chiral center.
+This designates it in the D or L configuration.
 The β-anomer has its OH group on the same side.

-The two anomers of glucose have different physical and chemical properties, including different optical rotations.
-These two anomers freely interconvert in aqueous solutions, but the β -D-anomer of glucose is catabolized by hexokinase more efficiently than the α-D-anomer.
+The 2 anomers of glucose have different physical and chemical properties, including different optical rotations.
+These 2 anomers freely interconvert in aqueous solutions, but the β-D-anomer of glucose is catabolized by hexokinase more efficiently than the α-D-anomer.

 Glucose primarily becomes available in the blood as a result of glycogen breakdown, or from its synthesis from noncarbohydrate precursors (gluconeogenesis).
 Glucose enters the cell through specific carriers and must be immediately phosphorylated, as dephosphorylated glucose is poisonous to the cell.

-The purpose of glycolysis is to convert the C6 glucose to two C3 pyruvate molecules, and the free energy released during this process is enough to drive the synthesis of ATP from ATP and Pi.
-ATP is invested early in the pathway but it resynthesized twice over in the later stages of the pathway, and for this reason, glycolysis is usually talked about in the context of two stages:
+The purpose of glycolysis is to convert the C6 glucose to 2 C3 pyruvate molecules, and the free energy released during this process drives the synthesis of ATP from ADP and Pi.
+ATP is invested early in the pathway but is resynthesized twice over in the later stages of the pathway.
+For this reason, glycolysis is usually discussed in the context of 2 stages:

-Stage 1 Energy Investment: In reactions 1-5, which consumes two ATP, glucose is phosphorylated and split to yield two triose molecules of glyceraldehyde-3-phosphate (GAP).
+Stage 1 (Energy investment): In reactions 1–5, which consume 2 ATP, glucose is phosphorylated and split to yield 2 triose molecules of glyceraldehyde-3-phosphate (GAP).

-Stage 2 Energy Recovery: In reactions 6-10, which generates 4 ATP, two molecules of GAP are enzymatically converted to pyruvate.
-The net production of ATP for the pathway is two ATP produced per glucose molecule catabolized.
+Stage 2 (Energy recovery): In reactions 6–10, which generate 4 ATP, 2 molecules of GAP are enzymatically converted to pyruvate.
+The net production of ATP for the pathway is 2 ATP produced per glucose molecule catabolized.

 The stoichiometry of the pathway is as follows: